xod442/stackstorm-tutorial/doc/05_workflows.md

 ### Create workflow action metadata

 The workflow action's metadata file is just like any other action metadata file.
-It has `runner_type: mistral-v2`, input parameters just like the a Python action, and `entry_point` set to the path of workflow definition YAML file (relative to the pack's `actions/` directory)
+It has `runner_type: orquesta`, input parameters just like the a Python action, and `entry_point` set to the path of workflow definition YAML file (relative to the pack's `actions/` directory)